MonashAPS/cq23-game-server/docs/game_objects/wall.md

 For more information on types please refer to [Types](../game_logic/types.md).

 * position: This refers to the position of this wall on the game map.
 This coordinate refers to the wall's bottom left vertex.
 For more information on the map, please refer to [Map](../game_logic/map.md).
-TODO: I didn't know this.
-In that case, maybe we should also let them know what the coordinate means for tanks and bullets.
-Maybe all of them can go in the Map page?